-The RGV has a variety of mountain bike trails that span along the U.S.-Mexico border.
-They range from the flat switchbacks of Brownsville’s Monte Bella, a fast trail under a lush canopy of mesquite trees and challenging features in the canal spillway that surrounds it, to the Harlingen Arroyo Trails, which has rolling mixed terrain that maximizes the limited elevation along the river embankment of the Arroyo Colorado.
-Mission Trails offer the longest ride of the RGV trails, clocking in at just over 14 miles of singletrack, with cactus around every corner.
-The Sullivan City Trails are the most unique experience, with the most elevation for climbing and descending, mixed with loose gravel.
+The RGV has a variety of mountain bike trails and asphalt pump tracks that span along the U.S.-Mexico border.
+They range from the flat switchbacks of Brownsville’s Monte Bella, a fast trail under a lush canopy of mesquite trees and challenging features in the canal spillway that surrounds it, to the Harlingen Arroyo Trails, which have rolling mixed terrain that maximizes the limited elevation along the river embankment of the Arroyo Colorado.
+Harlingen Arroyo Park is also host to the RGV’s first asphalt pump track, built by American Ramp Company, and is a Velosolutions-branded track.
+Mission Trails offers the longest ride of the RGV trails, clocking in at just over 14 miles of singletrack, with cactus around every corner.
+The Edinburg Doolittle Nature Park and Trails offer a short but punchy variety of rollers and trail features such as jumps and drops.
+The new Brownsville Pedro “Pete” Benavides Park has the best of both worlds – a short but fun 3-mile mountain bike trail, and the brand new Alliance asphalt pump track, the first from this world-renowned bike park company in North America!

 Brownsville Monte Bella Hike & Bike Trails